Developer-lfierro743/EaglecraftY/README.md

 # Why We Are Making This Project
 We have several reasons for creating EaglecraftY:

-Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.
+1.Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.

-Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.
+2.Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.

-Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.
+3.Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.

-Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.
+4.Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.

-Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.
+5.Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.

-Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.
+6.Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.

 # Our Theme: Industrial Revolution